luluzhou1/alinush.github.io/_includes/refs.md

 [^ABCplus21]: **ECLIPSE: Enhanced Compiling method for Pedersen-committed zkSNARK Engines**, by Diego F. Aranha and Emil Madsen Bennedsen and Matteo Campanelli and Chaya Ganesh and Claudio Orlandi and Akira Takahashi, *in Cryptology ePrint Archive, Report 2021/934*, 2021, [[URL]](https://ia.cr/2021/934)

+[^ABCplus21e]: **ECLIPSE}: Enhanced Compiling method for Pedersen-committed {zkSNARK} Engines**, by Diego F.  Aranha and Emil Madsen Bennedsen and Matteo Campanelli and Chaya Ganesh and Claudio Orlandi and Akira Takahashi, *in Cryptology ePrint Archive, Paper 2021/934*, 2021, [[URL]](https://eprint.iacr.org/2021/934)

 [^ABCplus23e]: **A Framework for Resilient, Transparent, High-throughput, Privacy-Enabled Central Bank Digital Currencies**, by Elli Androulaki and Marcus Brandenburger and Angelo De Caro and Kaoutar Elkhiyaoui and Liran Funaro and Alexandros Filios and Yacov Manevich and Senthilnathan Natarajan and Manish Sethi, *in Cryptology ePrint Archive, Paper 2023/1717*, 2023, [[URL]](https://eprint.iacr.org/2023/1717)

 [^ABC22e]: **Short-lived zero-knowledge proofs and signatures**, by Arasu Arun and Joseph Bonneau and Jeremy Clark, *in Cryptology ePrint Archive, Report 2022/190*, 2022, [[URL]](https://ia.cr/2022/190)